 kentoh - Fotolia

-Outside of Horizon for Linux, which is obviously the best option for organizations that run Linux virtual desktops, it can be hard to know which edition of VMware Horizon is right for a particular organization.
+Outside Horizon for Linux, which is obviously the best option for organizations that run Linux virtual desktops, it can be hard to know which edition VMware Horizon is right for a particular organization.

 VMware offers four editions of Horizon 7 -- Horizon for Linux, Horizon Standard, Horizon Advanced and Horizon Enterprise.
 There is considerable overlap between Horizon Standard, Advanced and Enterprise.
 All three VMware Horizon editions for example, support Windows virtual desktops, session-based virtual desktops and the use of packaged applications.
 All VMware Horizon editions are designed to work with VMware's vSphere Desktop, a version of vSphere for organizations that only need to purchase desktop virtualization licenses, and vCenter Server.
 They all support Blast, VMware's proprietary remote display protocol designed to improve graphics rendering performance, while also providing a better overall end-user experience.
 Still, significant differences exist between the VMware Horizon editions.

 VMware Horizon Standard is VMware's lightweight VDI product.
 VMware describes Horizon Standard as, "simple powerful VDI with great user experience."
 Although Horizon Standard has the basic features the other editions have, including packaged application and Blast support, it is best suited for smaller organizations with modest VDI requirements because it lacks the more advanced features and capabilities large organizations require.

 Horizon for Linux is designed for organizations that run Linux operating systems on virtual desktops.
 The most important thing admins must know about Horizon for Linux is it shares a common feature set with Horizon Standard, except in cases in which differences between the Windows and Linux operating systems come into play.
 For example, Horizon for Linux does not support packaged Windows applications.